 A primary factor for high-quality detections is a broad dataset.
 Therefore, [11]-[21] provided data from an eventbased camera from an ego-motion perspective (e.g., recorded from a vehicle).
 Table I gives an overview of the datasets mentioned and shows their purposes and properties.
 Unfortunately, there are significant differences in the data between an event-based camera with ego-motion and a stationarymounted event-based camera on a roadside ITS: In addition to the difference in the perspective, the representation of nonmoving objects is logically not displayed in stationary eventbased cameras.
 Although many datasets have been published, there is still a lack of labeled event-based camera datasets from a stationary roadside perspective [1], [5].
 To tackle this problem, the simulators [12], [22] could create synthetic datasets.
 However, particularly for event-based cameras, [9] mentioned the existing sim2real gap.
-Imaginative intelligence, e.g., the Text-to-Video generator Sora [47], is a further method to create synthetic datasets.
-Here, an image similar to eventbased camera output could be made with suitable prompts if the trained model depicts the spatial-temporal relationships and physical laws.
-In this case, scenario engineering has to ensure the safe and robust application of artificial intelligence for object detection with event-based cameras.
-For
+Another way to get around the lack of labeled datasets is the approach of [23], which is generated in a multi-sensor setup using pseudo-labels.
+With this, the authors transformed the detections of an RGB camera into the domain of an event-based camera and used them as labels.
+This approach promises sufficient results for training CNNs with event-based images and is also used in our work.